ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches-updated.md

 ---
 {% image_custom image="/assets/img/pages/essence/switch-button-on-off.png" width="25" align="right" %}
 A toggle switch works like a physical switch, that can be used e.g. to turn the light on and off.
-In the cockpit we display toggle switches to enable merchants to turn a feature on or off, and to enhance cards with additional features.
+In the cockpit we display toggle switches to enable merchants to turn a feature or mode on or off, and to enhance cards with additional features.

 The UI element "checkbox" is used in our software quite similarly.
-Check the section "Choosing between toggle switch and checkbox" below and have a look at the inventory entry [Checkboxes](/beyond-essence/inventory/checkboxes/) to find the right element for your use case.
+Check the section "Choosing between toggle switches and checkboxes" below and have a look at the inventory entry [Checkboxes](/beyond-essence/inventory/checkboxes/) to find the right element for your use case.

 ## Use cases

-In the cockpit, toggle switches have two main use cases:
+In the cockpit, toggle switches have three main use cases:

 ### Activate significant features

 Some toggle switches in the cockpit have a significant impact on the functionality of the cockpit and the merchant's workflow.
-When their default state is changed, typically more than one part of the cockpit is impacted.

 **Example: Website settings**